Fuzzy concept: Lotfi Zadeh's discovery

-The Iranian-born American computer scientist Lotfi A. Zadeh (1921–2017) is usually credited with inventing the specific idea of a "fuzzy concept" in his seminal 1965 paper on fuzzy sets, because he presented a mathematical formalization of the phenomenon that was widely accepted by scholars.
+The Azerbaijani-born American computer scientist Lotfi A. Zadeh (1921–2017) is usually credited with inventing the specific idea of a "fuzzy concept" in his seminal 1965 paper on fuzzy sets, because he presented a mathematical formalization of the phenomenon that was widely accepted by scholars.
 The genesis of Zadeh's discovery has been described as follows:

 “As early as 1961, Lotfi and his colleague began writing about the need for some sort of “fuzzy” mathematics to help translate fuzzy human concepts into the concrete instructions computers need.
 One fateful night in 1964, those fuzzy notions crystalized.
-Lotfi had plans with friends for dinner that night, but at the last minute, those plans fell through.
+Lotfi had plans with friends for dinner that night [in New York], but at the last minute, those plans fell through.
 As he made his way home, he figured out the critical missing piece for fuzzy math: the idea that things can have a grade of membership to some concept.
 Say, for instance, whether one is included in a dinner plan, or not.”

 In reality, Zadeh did not literally use the expression "fuzzy concept" anywhere in his famous paper.
 Instead, he explained the concept of a fuzzy set and its formalization (the paper is simply titled "Fuzzy sets").
 However, the terms "fuzzy concept" and "fuzzy set" are often treated by engineers and computer scientists as interchangeable expressions.
-Subsequently Zadeh played a decisive role in developing the field of fuzzy logic, fuzzy sets and fuzzy systems, with a large number of influential scholarly papers.
+Subsequently, Zadeh played a decisive role in developing the field of fuzzy logic, fuzzy sets and fuzzy systems, with a large number of influential scholarly papers.

 Unlike most philosophical theories of vagueness and unlike rival theories of many-valued logic, Zadeh's engineering approach had the great advantage that it could be directly applied to computer programming.
 Zadeh's seminal 1965 paper is acknowledged to be one of the most-cited scholarly articles in the 20th century.
 In 2014, it was placed 46th in the list of the world's 100 most-cited research papers of all time.
 Zadeh's peers called him "one of the most prominent computer scientists of all-time".
 Since the mid-1960s, many scholars have contributed to elaborating the theory of reasoning with graded concepts, and the research field continues to expand; new methods and applications of fuzzy logic are being invented all the time.